2sic/cre8magic/docs/index.md

 >
 > Cre8Magic combines very simple Razor and lets you do everything through settings.

+Most layouts have very similar HTML, but do vary a bit.
+For example, it could have different CSS classes to give it the look you need or a different logo file.

+> imagine tweaking this at runtime (without compiling) 😏

 ## Overview

 This is how cre8magic enhances Oqtane so that your Theme can focus on the design: